-Virginia Beach Overview
+Virginia Beach On a Budget

 The weather in Virginia Beach is comfortable and mild most of the year.
 Like the rest of the southeastern United States, it can get quite hot during the summer months, but if you stay on the beach you can expect a cool breeze to help you stay comfortable.
 It does get colder during the winter month, but fall and spring remain pleasant.
 Don't be surprised if the water is warm enough to swim well into October.

 SightsIn addition to spending time on the beach, there are plenty of sights and activities that you can enjoy in the Virginia Beach area.
 The area has several historical sights of interest.
 First Landing Cross is the location where English settlers originally hit land in 1607.
 The Military Aviation Museum has the world's largest private collection of World War I and World War II aircraft.
 For natural and environmental attractions consider visiting the Atlantic Wildfowl Heritage Museum, which has art and artifacts relating to migratory wildfowl that are native to the area.
 The Old Coast Guard Station now has a museum with old rescue equipment and a history of shipwrecks in the area.
 The Virginia Aquarium and Marine Science Center has various aquariums and live animals which you can see.
 Also consider visiting the State Parks and National Wildlife Refuge which has over 18,000 acres of state owned land.
 It is also worth checking out the Virginia Beach Farmer's Market, which is a rural outdoor market that has local produce, dairy products, and meat, as well as handmade gifts and souvenirs.
 There's a restaurant on site as well.